 How Can I Know If My Chihuahua Is Growing Normally?

-As to be expected, you should keep a close eye on your Chihuahua during the first year of their life, as they do most of their growing and development during this time.
-This doesn’t mean you can ignore their size afterwards; you should always be cognizant of changes in your dog’s behavior or appearance.
+As to be expected, you should keep a close eye on your Chihuahua during the first year of its life, as they do most of its growth and development during this time.
+This doesn’t mean you can ignore their size afterward; you should always be cognizant of changes in your dog’s behavior or appearance.

 You might end up having to change the frequency or the amount you’re feeding your Chihuahua in any direction if they are not gaining enough weight or are gaining too much weight.
 You’ll also notice whether or not your Chihuahua needs some more exercise to stay trim and strong.